ConorWilliams/libfork/HACKING.md

 #### `docs`

-Available if `BUILD_MCSS_DOCS` is enabled.
+Available if `BUILD_DOCS` is enabled.
 Builds to documentation using Doxygen and m.css.
 The output will go to `<binary-dir>/docs` by default (customizable using `DOXYGEN_OUTPUT_DIRECTORY`).